bespoken/bespoken-docs/end-to-end/setup.md

 # Setting Up A Virtual Device
 ## Background
 In order to test your Alexa skills and Google Actions, you need to create a Virtual Device.
 What is a Virtual Device?
-It is like a physical Amazon Echo, but one that can be interacted with programmatically.
+It is like a physical Amazon Echo or Google Home, but one that can be interacted with programmatically.

 We'll create a trial Virtual Device for you, the only thing we need you to do is to grant us to access to your Amazon Alexa or Google Assistant account.
 Once completed, you will have a token, which uniquely identifies the Virtual Device, that you can use in your tests.